-(2) Alps Hockey League Game Supervisor

-The Alps Hockey League nominates and appoints, an Alps Hockey League game supervisor for random Alps Hockey League games.
-The game supervisor is required to send

-- a) general written report to the Alps Hockey League Administrative Office, and - a Disciplinary Report which includes all incidents requiring supplementary jurisdiction and the corresponding referee/linesmen report to the Alps Hockey League Sport Department (preferably within) one hour after each Alps Hockey League game but no later than 10:00 am the following day.
+- (2) Alps Hockey League Game Supervisor The Alps Hockey League nominates and appoints, an Alps Hockey League game supervisor for random Alps Hockey League games.
+The game supervisor is required to send - a) general written report to the Alps Hockey League Administrative Office, and - b) a Disciplinary Report which includes all incidents requiring supplementary jurisdiction and the corresponding referee/linesmen report to the Alps Hockey League Sport Department (preferably within) one hour after each Alps Hockey League game but no later than 10:00 am the following day.

 The home club must grant "All Area Access" to the Alps Hockey League game supervisor from two hours before the Alps Hockey League game until one hour after the Alps Hockey League game.
-The participating clubs must follow all decisions and instructions of the Alps Hockey League game supervisor at all times.